 Only producing what is within our reach

 Today, I climbed the trail again.
 It is uncertain times.
-Work is slow and hard when I can get it.
+Work is slow.
+It is hard finding hours and the hours that I do get seem to drag on endlessly, and painfully with injury.
+I have very little interest in the subject matter of building construction.
+It is essential, but I feel that my energy could be spent on work that is more meaningful to me, and a greater use of my skills.
 A transition into research and psychology is happening, but it is hard to see if I can (ever) make a full career change.
-On the trail today there was a sign that a cougar had been spotted on September 8th.
+On the trail today there was a sign printed out saying that a cougar had been spotted on September 8th.
 I was happy to have my dog with me as a little added protection.
 Respect for nature can take many shapes.
 It can even allow a person to take a break from their problems and find inspiration.
+Our own special spirituality.
 Exercise is also a key to good health (and mental health).
-Even a bit of exercise each day and week contributes to better health.
+Exercise, nature and being inspired each day can definitely contribute to better health.
 You can take the stairs or hike a mountain.